PointsBet began its operations in 2017 in Australia.

 With the deal, players can find themselves an extra $100.
 Use promo code PLAYNJ during the deposit to activate this terrific promotion.

-Players must be 21 years or older to play at the new sportsbook, and they must be physically located in New Jersey to place wagers.
+Players must be 21 years or older to play at the new sportsbook, and they must be physically located in New Jersey or Iowa to place wagers.

 The site uses geolocation technology to ensure users meet this requirement.
-Those visiting the state may also use the online sportsbook, but specific promotions are only available to New Jersey residents.
+Those visiting the state may also use the online sportsbook, but specific promotions are only available to New Jersey and Iowa residents.

 Yes, though some promotions are only available for residents of New Jersey.